Auyushg/uchariot_lidar_workspace/README.md

 lidar_watcher.py - examines the csv file and displays a message on the command prompt when the distance measured in a specific angle decreases below a specific threshold set in the code

 "Setting Up The Lidar Development Workspace For Windows" - A File that I and other developers created to guide interns in creating and using a proper computer environment for LiDAR developemnt

+I worked with a team on the development of the Microchariot robot; however, these specific programs were solo-developed